adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-ios330.md

 :::warning

-Don't forget to record the transaction using the `reportTransaction` method.
-Skipping this step means Adapty won't recognize the transaction, won't grant access levels, won't include it in analytics, and won't send it to integrations.
+Remember to record the transaction using the `reportTransaction` method.
+Skipping this step means Adapty won't recognize the transaction, grant access levels, include it in analytics, or send it to integrations.
 This step is essential!

 :::